GriffonXPan/profile/_pages/about.md

 Recent news
 ======
 * Oct 2024, the UBC Smart Structures Research Group is expected to conduct large-scale shake table tests at the International Joint Research Laboratory of Earthquake Engineering (ILEE) at Tongji University.
 Stay tuned for future updates!
+* Aug 2024, I received the Globalink Research Award from Mitacs to conduct collaborative research between UBC and Imperial College London.
 * Jun 2024, the UBC Smart Structures Research Group established the first UBCV-UBCO workshop on advanced structural experimental testing technologies including shake table tests and hybrid simulation tests.
 The UBCV team is led by Prof. Tony Yang.
 The UBCO team is led by Prof. Shahria Alam.
 * May 2024, I joined the Editorial Board of the Sensors Journal.
 * Apr 2024, the UBC Smart Structures Research Group received the NSERC-Mitacs grant titled "Smart Automated AI-Driven Digital Construction using 5G network".
 I have been working on this project as a postdoc and project manager, in collaboration with Rogers Communication.